rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

-The address range between ``1`` and (including) ``8`` contains "precompiled contracts" that can be called as any other contract but their behavior (and their gas consumption) is not defined by ZVM code stored at that address (they do not contain code) but instead is implemented in the ZVM execution environment itself.
+The address range between ``1`` and (including) ``8`` contains "precompiled contracts" that can be called as any other contract but their behavior (and their gas consumption) is not defined by QRVM code stored at that address (they do not contain code) but instead is implemented in the QRVM execution environment itself.

-Different ZVM-compatible chains might use a different set of precompiled contracts.
+Different QRVM-compatible chains might use a different set of precompiled contracts.
 It might also be possible that new precompiled contracts are added to the Ethereum main chain in the future, but you can reasonably expect them to always be in the range between